Web Content Management Guidelines

 Why It’s important

-By following a shared process, we ensure that our website stays accurate, and reflective of LBCC’s values and commitment to our students and community.
+By following a shared process, we ensure that our website stays accurate, accessible and reflective of LBCC’s values and commitment to our students and community.
 Let’s work together to keep the LBCC website a helpful, welcoming, and trusted resource.

 Content Ownership